-To add a SOAP server, go to.
+To add a SOAP server:

 You can configure the settings of the SOAP server on its associated asset screens.
 The majority of these screens are similar to a standard page.
 They are described in the Asset screens documentation.